-For the estimation of the emissions due to forest degradation caused by shifting cultivation, it was taken into account that not all carbon of the area is emitted.
-To estimate the emissions for areas where there was a transition from forest to shifting cultivation, the shifting cultivation areas remaining carbon stock (52.2 t C ha-1), was subtracted from the total carbon stock of the forest (for that specific strata).
-This resulted in the emission factors seen in table 8.
+For the estimation of the emissions due to forest degradation caused by shifting cultivation, it was taken into account that not all carbon of the impacted area is emitted.
+For the conversion from Forest to shifting cultivation, the carbon stock is reduced to the 52.2 t C ha-1 based on Pelletier et al., (2017).
+The CO2 emissions are calculated by subtracting the 52.2 t C ha-1 from the total carbon stock of the forest (for that specific strata) present before the conversion.